d3ska/d3ska.github.io/_posts/2022-10-24-inversion-of-control-and-the-dependency-injection.md

 This gives a few advantages such as:

 * Decoupling Between 'WHAT' and 'HOW' Something Is Achieved
-* Possibility of Configuring our Dependencies
+* Configurable components makes application easily extendable
 * Easier Testing
 * Separation of Concerns
 * Greater Modularity of a Program